This black beauty softly floats around the forest edges almost going unnoticed, but pay attention and its melodic song and he will pull you in.

 Costa Rican Neotropical Resident Passerine

 The Tityridae family has always been a bit perplexing because the bird species that are now placed there have been moved between the cotingas, manakins and flycatchers over the years.
 Now with DNA research it has become clear that this particular group of Neotropical birds does indeed belong to the family Tityridae.
 For Costa Rica this includes five species of becard, two species of tityra, the Northern Schiffornis and Speckled Mourner – to be exact.
-Apart from shared molecular DNA distinct from neighboring families, there are no defining typical characteristics with members of this family other than the fact that they have largish heads, flattish heads.
-In fact, it is the size of their head that give them their Costa Rican Spanish name “cabezon” which literally means big-headed.
+Apart from shared molecular DNA distinct from neighboring families, there are no defining “typical” characteristics with members of this family other than the fact that they have largish, flattish heads.
+In fact, it is the size of their head that gives them their Costa Rican Spanish name “cabezon” which literally means “big-headed”.

 Alexander F. Skutch published his account of the ‘Life History of the White-winged Becard’ in 1954 in The Auk (now called Ornithology).
 Back when his work was published, the becard was part of the Cotinga family.
-The male and the female so morphologically different that she looks like she belongs with the flycatchers.
-Indeed, I likely mistook her to be a female flycatcher, at least in my early days in Costa Rica.
+The male and the female are so morphologically different that she looks like she belongs with the flycatchers.
+Indeed, I likely mistook her to be a flycatcher in my early days in Costa Rica.

 The becard has an extensive range from Guatemala down to Amazonian Brazil.
 In Costa Rica it’s found on both pacific and Caribbean sides of Costa Rica in open woodland areas and edge habitat more than forest interior.
 Over the many years of meticulous observation of the White-winged Becard in Costa Rica, Skutch found that they dwell “well up in the trees” as cotingas (and tityras) do, but they have been seen from mid-level to the upper canopy.
 However, in our MoSI bird banding program we have mist-netted and banded several male White-winged Becards that fell into our ground nets that only reach up three meters high indicating they do spend time in the understory.
 We have also observed them many times over the years feeding alone or as part of a mixed species flock on fruiting plants low to the ground.
 We never banded a female becard in our first two years of banding, that is until this spring.
 You can see her here on this page!